Naval Air Station Lemoore Holds Ribbon Cutting Ceremony for New Aircraft Hangar

 |0

-This work, Naval Air Station Lemoore Holds Ribbon Cutting Ceremony for New Aircraft Hangar, by Sarah Thrasher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Air Station Lemoore Holds Ribbon Cutting Ceremony for New Aircraft Hangar, by Katie Cadiao, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Naval Air Station Lemoore Holds Ribbon Cutting Ceremony for New Aircraft Hangar